Ecology Programs at Brookville

 This program allows the individual student time and place to quietly experience the sights, sounds, and smells of the natural world and then to express these feelings in a story, poem, essay, sketch, or artistic display.
 This activity can be integrated into other programs such as survival and overnight programs.Birds:

-Designed for younger students, this program includes observation of birds through binoculars and scopes; the examination of bird adaptations through use of bird costumes; and the making of a pine cone feeder by each student.
+Designed for younger students, this program includes observation of birds; the examination of bird adaptations through use of bird costumes; and the making of a pine cone feeder by each student.

 Through the use of games, stories, and hands-on activities, students learn about rabbits and their special adaptations.
 Rabbit tracks are compared with other animal tracks and students search outdoors for tracks, traces, and perhaps even live rabbits!